-- Select an object using the Pick tool - In the toolbox, click the Smudge tool \mathbb{Q} . - 3 Do one of the following: - To smudge the inside of an object, click outside an object, and drag inwards. - To smudge the outside of an object, click inside an object, and drag outwards.
+- 1 Select an object using the Pick tool - object using the Pick tool - 2 In the toolbox, click the Smudge tool \bigcirc . - 3 Do one of the following: - To smudge the inside of an object, click outside an object, and drag inwards. - To smudge the outside of an object, click inside an object, and drag outwards.